nokxs/iobroker-javascript-vs-code-extension/README.md

 Support (not in the listed order)
 * password protected ioBroker installations
-* syncing of workspace with remote scripts (correclty, delete and remove scirpts)
+* syncing of workspace with remote scripts (correctly, delete and remove scirpts)
 * upload multiple changed scripts with an `upload all` command
-* the functions defined in global scripts
 * showing which scripts were updated and need to be uploaded

 ## Release Notes